charto/nbind/README.md

 What?
 -----

-`nbind` is a bindings generator for Node.js plugins inspired by [embind](http://kripken.github.io/emscripten-site/docs/porting/connecting_cpp_and_javascript/embind.html) from [emscripten](http://emscripten.org).
-The bindings are built along with your C++ library without requiring any external generated code, using only C++11 templates and simple declarations.

 To create bindings from a class X with a constructor taking 2 ints and a method Y with pretty much any kind of arguments and optional return value, you just need: